ARTIST DMITRY IVASHINTSOV

 Exhibitions and events:

 2019.
-"Centenary of the Great Turmoil (100 years of the Russian revolution and Civil war)".
-Group exhibition.
-The Derzhavin Museum.
+"Centenary of the Great Turmoil (100 years of the Russian revolution and Civil war)", group exhibition.
+The Gavrila Derzhavin Estate Museum.
 St. Petersburg.

 2019.
 "Rainbow Petersburg", group photo exhibition.
 Palace of Culture named after I. Gaza.
 St. Petersburg.